pewresearch/code-style-guide/scss/README.md

-# Airbnb CSS / Sass Styleguide
+# Pew Research CSS / SASS / SCSS Styleguide

 *A mostly reasonable approach to CSS and Sass*